rsachdeva/illuminatingdeposits-rest/README.md

 docker run illumcalculate

 ### Interest Service REST HTTP Methods Invoked:

-with tls: run cmd/client
+####Without TLS Client:
-without tls: See tools/resteditor/HealthCRUD.http for request examples and sample response.
+See tools/resteditor/HealthCRUD.http for request examples and sample response.
 Use dev env for localhost:3000
+Or go to cmd/client/main.go
+And uncomment any desired function request starting with "withoutTls..."

+####TLS Client:
+Go to cmd/client/main.go
+And uncomment any desired function request starting with "tls..." run cmd/client

 # Push Images to Docker Hub